ukrishnas/LPSharp/LPBench/README.md

 - CLP message handler has two log level controls.
 One of them is a facility based logger and it affects wall clock time.
 This has been turned off in CoinWrap.
+- Although we forced the solvers to primal or dual simplex for this benchmark, CLP and GLOP can select either simplex based the model.
+GLOP does this by default, and CLP does this when the solve method is automatic.
-- GLOP can automatically switch between primal and dual based on the model shape and other characteristics.
-It prefers primal simplex for the models in this benchmark.
-Its dual simplex could not solve the max-min models with default settings.
-Due to the nature of the model, different perturbation cost settings are needed to make the code choose to perturb the model when the infeasibilities are high.
+- GLOP dual simplex could not solve the max-min models with default settings.
+  Dual simplex does not converge due to high degeneracy in the model.
+Cost perturbation changes costs by random values and this helps in convergence.
+I had to enable cost perturbation and change its default thresholds.
 The modified perturbation settings help the max-min models but penalize the other models.
 However, we have kept the modified settings for all models since our benchmark criterion is that same settings should be used for all models.
-The custom settings were done using `glopsolve`.
+The custom settings were done using `glopsolve -paramsfile <filename>` with these solver-specific settings.
   ```
-  parameters->set_perturb_costs_in_dual_simplex(true);
-  parameters->set_relative_cost_perturbation(1e3);
-  parameters->set_relative_max_cost_perturbation(1e5);
+  perturb_costs_in_dual_simplex: 1
+  relative_cost_perturbation: 1e3
+  relative_max_cost_perturbation: 1e5
   ```